MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 ### Microsoft 365 Moodle plugins

-1. Download the plugins, extract them, and upload to their corresponding folders. e.g. extract the OpenID Connect plugin (auth_oidc) to a folder called **oidc**, and upload to the **auth** folder of your Moodle document root.
+1. Download the plugins, extract them, and upload to their corresponding folders.
+For example, extract the OpenID Connect plugin (auth_oidc) to a folder called **oidc**, and upload to the **auth** folder of your Moodle document root.

 1. Sign in to your Moodle server as an administrator and select **Site administration**.